LassoSoft/LassoGuide/lasso_guide_source/databases/odbc-data-sources.rst

 This chapter documents methods and behaviors that are specific to the ODBC data source in Lasso.
 Native support for ODBC data sources is included in Lasso.
-This feature allows Lasso to communicate with hundreds of ODBC-compliant data sources, including Sybase, DB2, Frontbase, OpenBase, Interbase, and Microsoft SQL Server.
+This feature allows Lasso to communicate with dozens of ODBC-compliant data sources including Sybase, DB2, Frontbase, OpenBase, Interbase, and Microsoft SQL Server.
 For more information on ODBC connectivity and availability for a particular data source, see the documentation for the data source or contact the data source provider.

 Lasso accesses ODBC drivers that are set up as System DSNs.
 The ODBC Data Source Administrator utility or control panel should be used to configure the driver as